aws-samples/aws-modernization-with-tigera/content/20_modules/module_1.md

     >Note that in order to control access to the NodePort service, you need to enable `preDNAT` and `applyOnForward` policy settings.

 4. *[Bonus task]* Implement a Calico policy to control access to the SSH port on EKS hosts.

+    {{% notice warning %}}
+This task requires access to EKS hosts over SSH port (22).
+Skip this task if your cluster configuration does not allow access to SSH port on the EKS hosts.
+    {{% /notice %}}

     When dealing with SSH and platform required ports, Calico provides a failsafe mechanism to manage such ports so that you don't lock yourself out of the node by accident.
 Once you configure and test host targeting policy, you can selectively disable [failsafe](https://docs.tigera.io/v3.7/security/protect-hosts#failsafe-rules) ports.